HenrikBengtsson/R.utils/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘maxLik’

-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘ExtDist’
-      'ExtDist', 'hermite', 'ihs'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking whether package ‘fitteR’ can be installed ...
+NOTE
+    ```
+    Found the following notes/warnings:
+      Non-staged installation was used
+    See ‘/home/hb/repositories/R.utils/revdep/checks/fitteR/new/fitteR.Rcheck/00install.out’ for details.
     ```

 # fpmoutliers